Return on News Page

 The Norwegian Food Bank’s Meal Initiative (“Matsentralen Måltid”) is a project where surplus food from the food bank is transformed into healthy, ready-made meals, which are distributed as food aid to people in need.

-The project was first established in Oslo in 2020, as a direct consequence of the COVID-19 restrictions, which left large volumes of surplus food from the food service industry at risk of going to waste.
+The project was first established in Oslo in 2020, as a direct consequence of the COVID-19 restrictions, which left large volumes of surplus food from the food service industry at risk to go to waste.
 Together with Church City Mission Norway, Food Bank Oslo established a trial project where surplus food was transformed into healthy, ready-made meals for people who lack access to a kitchen, cooking equipment, or the capacity to prepare meals themselves.
 The project was a big success and is still going strong today!

 In 2024, a similar concept was established at Food Bank Rogaland in Western Norway.
 As in Oslo, the kitchen is operated by the Church City Mission and functions as an arena for employment preparation training for individuals who are currently outside the labour market.
 In this way, the project also contributes to social inclusion, skills development, and employment opportunities.